Reaching for More with

 Dozens and more dozens of self-made millionaires shared this particular gem with me.
 It is HUGELY, rapidly effective.

-You might want to read This particular section twice, and carefully.
+You might want to read this section twice, and carefully.
 When those who do better at something speak on their subject, we're getting it from the horse's mouth.
 Everyone else is at the wrong end of the horse... or they, too, would be doing it better, true, or not?

-There's no doubt how you respond when a younger person comes to you and says, "I really respect and admire you, can you help me with__________________?"
+There's not a great deal of doubt how you respond when a younger person comes to you and says, "I really respect and admire you, can you help me with__________________?"

 We both know you have plenty of advice, plenty of suggestions, true?
 Well, why not ask yourself for a bit of help?
 That might even spur you to asking other people to help you get what you want, in which case you'll soon have that contract or lesson, job or skis... whatever it is that you keep asking for.